vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 3. Checks for duplicate notifications.
 4. Creates the appropriate project folder.
 5. Downloads the Cover Sheet PDF.
-6. Detects available RFI attachments for future authenticated download support.
+6. Downloads available RFI attachments when Procore exposes the attachment URL in the email.
 7. Records the notification in the Excel tracker.
 8. Detects Original and Approver PDFs for future authenticated download support.